Why every musician or songwriter needs a portable recorder

 This is where audio quality comes into the decision.
 Think of it like watching a movie, while you could watch movies on your phone that small screen won't give you the same experience as a large TV can provide.

 Which portable recorders do you recommend?
-I definitely recommend the Zoom models because they're the ones I have the most experience with.
+I definitely recommend the Zoom models if you're on a budget because they're the ones I have the most experience with.
 There are plenty of options for all sorts of budgets to suit your needs, check out your favourite pro audio or video gear shop website to see what they have on offer.

 Below are a few examples of how you can use a portable recorder to your advantage?